static2601/MCContentConvertor/README.md

 MC Content Convertor extracts all textures from the Minecraft jar and converts to vtf and vmt files for use in Source games like Team Fortress 2, GarrysMod and Counter Strike.
-This is mostly for making the textures needed for Soucecraft, a Minecraft world convertor originally created by Garten, but could be used for any Source project.
+This is mostly for making the textures needed for Sourcecraft, a Minecraft world convertor originally created by Garten, but could be used for any Source project.

 This is a work in progress, I have just recently gotten it to a point where I can make a release.